nirajankeybridge/faqs/why-am-i-seeing-fewer-channels-than-i-expected.md

 Details regarding how separation distances are calculated are available in [DBS-01 Annex C — Methodology on the Derivation of the Required Separation Distance to the TV Broadcast and RRBS Contours](http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf10928.html#sC)

+#### What is a separation contour?

+A contour resulting from the sum of the protected contour and the separation distance which together define a new and larger contour.